encoredev/encore/docs/how-to/express-comparison.md

 ### Request validation

-**Express**

-Express does not have built-in request validation.
+Express.js does not have built-in request validation.
 You have to use a library like [Zod](https://github.com/colinhacks/zod).

+With Encore.ts, request validation for headers, query params and body is.
+You supply a schema for the request object and in the request payload does not match the schema the API will return a 400 error.
+Learn more in our [API Schemas docs](/docs/ts/develop/api-schemas).

+**Express.js**

 ```typescript
 import express, {NextFunction, Request, Response} from "express";